 Before you begin the process of organizing your children’s craft supplies, it’s a good idea – like with every area we organize – to begin by asking yourself some questions about the age and maturity of your children, the role you want crafts to play in your family and the space you have available for them.

 - How old are your children?

 - Can you put the craft supplies at their level, or is that a disaster waiting to happen?

 There are no right answers to these questions across the board, but there may be right answers for your family.
-We went through the whole “cutting hair” stage with our oldest, and you couldn’t have paid me during that time to leave scissors anywhere she might have been able to access them.
+We went through the whole “cutting hair” stage with our oldest, and you couldn’t have paid me to leave scissors anywhere she might have been able to access them during that time.
 Now I find that keeping some of their basic supplies where they can get to them on their own encourages more arts and crafts, which is important to me.
-My kids are still pretty young, though, so I don’t give them free access to everything, just the things that I think they’re old enough to handle.
+My kids are still pretty young, so I don’t give them free access to everything, just things that I think they’re old enough to handle.